FilicMia/v6-resitev/docs/solution.md

 ~~~~

 ### Usage of the service
 It is high time to make an usage of our service.

+As in `Express` application.
+We make an usage
+of the data retrival in controllers.

+We use the service in the `comments.controller.js`

+MIAMAIMAI